-An enterprise that fails does much damage to its owners, to its workers to its community and to its country.
-An enterprise that earns a profit for its owners and pays good wages to its workers makes a valuable contribution to its community and to its country.
+An enterprise that fails does much damage to its owners, to its workers to its community and its country.
+An enterprise that earns a profit for its owners and pays good wages to its workers makes a valuable contribution to its community and its country.

 Financial records measure the progress of your enterprise.
 With accurate financial records, you will know whether your enterprise is making a profit or losing money and whether it is growing stronger or is headed for trouble.
 Without accurate financial records, you can be deceived.
 You may think your enterprise is making a profit when, in fact, it is losing money.

 You will get valuable guidance by analyzing the financial records of your enterprise.
 You will find out many things that will help you make a wise decision.